Mahboob-A/Dict_DB/README.md

 A Python CLI project.

-It used Pyton Dictionary to mimic MySQL like Database.
+DictDB uses Pyton Dictionary to mimic MySQL like Database.